mddazure/ipv6-web-app/README.md

 1. **Deploy Regional Load Balancers**: Create Standard External Load Balancers in multiple Azure regions (e.g. Sweden Central, East US2).
 Configure each with dual-stack frontends (IPv4 and IPv6 public IPs) and connect them to regional VM deployments or VM scale sets running your application.

-2.  **Configure Global Frontend IP address**: Create a Global tier public IPv6 address for the frontend, in one of the supported [Global Load Balancer home regions](https://learn.microsoft.com/en-us/azure/load-balancer/cross-region-overview#home-regions-in-azure) (such as East US, West Europe, or North Europe).
-This becomes your application's global anycast address that will be advertised from participating regions worldwide.
+2.  **Configure Global Frontend IP address**: Create a Global tier public IPv6 address for the frontend, in one of the supported [Global Load Balancer home regions](https://learn.microsoft.com/en-us/azure/load-balancer/cross-region-overview#home-regions-in-azure).
+This becomes your application's global anycast address.

 3. **Create Global Load Balancer**: Deploy the Global Load Balancer in the same home region.
 The home region is where the global load balancer resource is deployed - it doesn't affect traffic routing.

-4. **Add Regional Backends**: Configure the backend pool of the global load balancer to include your regional Standard Load Balancers.
+4. **Add Regional Backends**: Configure the backend pool of the Global Load Balancer to include your regional Standard Load Balancers.
 Each regional load balancer becomes an endpoint in the global backend pool.
 The global load balancer automatically monitors the health of each regional endpoint.

 5. **Set Up Load Balancing Rules**: Create load balancing rules mapping frontend ports to backend ports.
 For web applications, typically map port 80 (HTTP) and 443 (HTTPS).
 The backend port on the global load balancer must match the frontend port of the regional load balancers.

 6. **Configure Health Probes**: Global Load Balancer automatically monitors the health of regional load balancers every 5 seconds.
-If a regional load balancer's availability drops to 0, it's automatically removed from rotation, and traffic is redirected to other healthy regions.
+If a regional load balancer's availability drops to 0, it is automatically removed from rotation, and traffic is redirected to other healthy regions.

 7. **DNS Configuration**: Create DNS records pointing to the global load balancer's anycast IP addresses.
 Create both A (IPv4) and AAAA (IPv6) records for your application's hostname pointing to the global load balancer's static IPs.

 **Outcome:** IPv6 clients connecting to your application's hostname will resolve to the global load balancer's anycast IPv6 address.
 When they connect to this address, the Microsoft global network infrastructure automatically routes their connection to the nearest participating Azure region.
 The regional load balancer then distributes the traffic across local backend instances.
 If that region becomes unavailable, subsequent connections are automatically routed to the next nearest healthy region.

 **Example:** Our web application, which displays the region it is in, and the calling client's IP address, now runs on VMs behind External Load Balancers in Sweden Central and East US2.
 The External Load Balancer's front-ends are in the backend pool of a Global Load Balancer, which has a Global tier front-end IPv6 address.
 The front-end has an FQDN of `ipv6webapp-glb.eastus2.cloudapp.azure.com` (the region designation `eastus2` in the FQDN refers to the Global Load Balancer's "home region", into which the Global tier public IP must be deployed).

 When called from a client in Europe, Global Load Balancer directs the request to the instance deployed in Sweden Central.

 ![image](/images/client-view-glb-from-sweden.png)